-The interaction between participants in the Ning network is facilitated with various functionalities like blog, forum, chat, internal messages, and profile pages.
-For the students of the course "Computer-Mediated Communication" it was not only possible to present their work to other members of the group and communicate through diverse channels, but they were also able to get acquainted with each other better owing to the information that was shared on personal profile pages and through their self-disclosure in blog posts, chat and forum discussions.
-Even though for most part-time students who participated in this course this was their second year of study, many of them stated that Ning enabled them to learn more about their colleagues and form a more cohesive experience of group membership with them.
-Based on the data presented in Figure 3 the third hypothesis can be confirmed: H3.
-The use of the online community tool Ning facilitates collaborative learning and peer interaction in study groups of the academic course "Computer-Mediated" Communication".
+The interaction between participants in the Ning network is facilitated with the functionalities like blog, forum, chat, internal messages, and profile pages.
+For the students of the course "Computer-Mediated Communication" it was not only possible to present their work to other members of the group and communicate through diverse channels, but they were also able to get to know each other better because of information that was shared on personal profile pages and as well as a consequence of their self-disclosure in blog posts, chat and forum discussions.
+Even though for most part-time students who participated in this course this was their second year of study, many of them stated that Ning enabled them to learn more about their colleagues and form with them a more cohesive experience of group membership.
+The data presented in Figure 3 enables the confirmation of the third hypothesis: H3.
+The use of the online community tool Ning facilitates collaborative learning and peer interaction in study groups of the academic course "Computer-Mediated Communication".
 In fact in some of their comments the students compared Ning to Facebook, but also observed that it is more suitable for groups of learners since it is a closed network without unnecessary information and distraction from other sources.

-In their forum discussions many of the students observed that they had experienced technology related problems with Ning.
-For instance, they had problems with the use of the chat tool, experienced data loss when creating/editing blog posts and encountered unpredictable results of the use of the text editor of the blog tool, witnessed loss of user accounts, and developed privacy concerns related to no logout status in situations after the browser application was closed and the computer shut down.
+In their forum discussions many of the students observed that they had technology related problems with Ning.
+For instance, they had problems with the use of the chat tool, experienced data loss when creating/editing blog posts and encountered unpredictable results of the use of the text editor of the blog tool, witnessed loss of user accounts, and developed privacy concerns related to no logout status in situations after the browser application was closed and computer shut down.

-To assess the usability of technology of the Ning tool we asked the students to evaluate some of the characteristics/attributes that were important for its effective use in education.
-The following statistics are from 30 students who responded to items of the course evaluation survey with possible rating in the range from "1 - totally disagree" to "5 - totally agree".
+To assess the usability of technology of the Ning tool we have asked the students to evaluate some of the characteristics/attributes that were important for its effective use in education.
+The following statistics are from 30 students who responded to selected usability items that were used for course evaluation with possible responses in the range from 1 - totally disagree to 5 - totally agree.

-The user interface design is an important technological aspect of social software.
-In case of the navigation attribute of the user interface 13% of the students who used Ning stated that they disagree with the related statement "It is not possible to make a mistake when choosing options/functionalities of the web application for performing different activities".
-Also, regarding the intuitivity of the Ning user interface 47% of students agreed with the statement "To understand the meaning of specific icons and symbols which represent the functionalities of the web interface, additional explanation is needed".
-This means that less computer/Internet literate students could experience problems when learning how to use the Ning user interface and perform activities with this tool that are not adequately represented in the user interface.
-However, many of the students stated that Ning has similarities with Facebook and since most students are at least occasional Facebook users this could help them in managing the Ning user interface.
+The design of the user interface is an important technological aspect of social software. case of the navigability attribute of user interface 13% of the students who used Ning stated that they disagree with the related statement "It is not possible to make a mistake when choosing options/functionalities of web application for performing different activities".
+Also, in relation to intuitivity (i.e. understandability) of Ning user interface 47% of students agreed with the statement "To understand the meaning of specific icons and symbols which represent the functionalities of the web interface, additional explanation is needed".
+This means that less computer/Internet literate students could experience problems when learning how to use Ning user interface and perform activities with this tool that are not adequately represented in the user interface.
+However, many of the students stated that Ning has similarity with Facebook and since most students are at least occasional Facebook users this could help them in managing the user interface of Ning.